zeyuz35/zeyuz35.github.io/vault/Thesis.lit_review.md

 - GFC, late 2007/early 2008
 - COVID pandemic, late 2019/early 2020

-It is remarkable that a large amount of the earlier literature identified the Great Moderation as a potential break date, but this may due to the data from the 2000s onwards being trimmed out due to lack of data back then.
+It is remarkable that a large amount of the earlier literature has only identified the Great Moderation as a potential break date, but this is due to the data from the 2000s onwards being trimmed out due to lack of data back then.

+When these tests are run on more contemporary samples, they tend to also find some of the later break dates.

 ### Data

 #### Stock and Watson 2005

+@stock_implications_2005 provides a balanced dataset.

 #### Stock and Watson 2009

+@stock_forecasting_2021 provides a balanced dataset.

 #### Stock and Watson 2012

+@stock_disentangling_2012 provides a balanced dataset.

 #### FREDMD

 @mccracken_fred-md_2015 provides a large, monthly frequency, macroeconomic database based on US data.
 This is emerged in more recent times to be the *de facto* standard for large empirical macroeconomic databases, and is aimed to be broadly compatible and equivalent to the vintages prepared by Stock and Watson.

-Any series with missing observations
+We pre-treat the data by removing any series that have missing data.
+Alternatively, we also consider using imputation via an EM algorithm which uses PCA, and imputation via .
+All approaches mirror that of @mccracken_fred-md_2015, and in general does not affect the general result much.

+We do not do anything special with regards to periods related to COVID19 because it generally falls within the period that is to be trimmed off for structural break tests anyway.

 #### FREDQD

 @mccracken_fred-qd_2020 provides a large, quarterly frequency, macroeconomic database based on US data - the quarterly counterpart to FREDMD.

 ### Empirical Results